-National Air Quality Framework
+National Air Quality Framework:

-The national framework for air quality management can be understood to operate on three levels.
-At the federal level, NAAQS are set to maintain an adequate standard of public health.
-At the state level, state implementation plans (SIPs) are developed by state environmental protection agencies to demonstrate how the NAAQS will be achieved.
-A SIP is a detailed description of the programs a state will use to carry out its responsibilities under the Clean Air Act.
-State Implementation Plans are collections of the regulations used by a state to reduce air pollution.
-At the level of the pollution emission source, plant operators must obtain Title V permits from state environmental protection agencies subject to the emissions limitations spelled out in the SIP.
+- At the federal level, NAAQS are set to maintain an adequate standard of public health. - At the state level, state implementation plans (SIPs) are developed by state environmental protection agencies to demonstrate how the NAAQS will be achieved. - At the level of the pollution emission source, plant operators must obtain Title V permits from state environmental protection agencies subject to the emissions limitations spelled out in the SIP.
 Auto manufacturers must meet technological control standards of Title II.